openziti/ziti-doc/docusaurus/docs/core-concepts/clients/tunnelers/04-macos.md

 ![image](/img/clients/mac-install5.png)

-You'll be brought back to the MAC desktop edge where you will click on **Enroll**
+In the left side list, the added jwt will be displayed.
+Finish the enrollment process by clicking the **Enroll** button.

 ![image](/img/clients/mac-install6.png)

 The Enrollment Status will show **Enrolled** once it's completed.
-Once the identity has been enrolled and registered you will be granted from the AppWAN definitions.
+Once the identity has been enrolled, the **Ziti Desktop Edge for Mac** UI will display the services authorized for the identity.

 ![image](/img/clients/mac-install7.png)